parshikovpavel/final-keyword/README.md

 [`SimpleCommentBlock`](src/ApplyingFinalKeyword/PreferAggregation/SimpleCommentBlock.php) и [`CountingCommentBlock`](src/ApplyingFinalKeyword/PreferAggregation/CountingCommentBlock.php) maintain polymorphic behavior since both implement [`CommentBlock`](src/ApplyingFinalKeyword/PreferAggregation/CommentBlock.php) interface.
 Clients interacts with them transparently through the interface.

 `SimpleCommentBlock` и `CountingCommentBlock` are coupled through an aggregation.
-For this reason they are devoid of all disadvantages of the inheritance: the base class fragility problem, the information hiding principle violation, etc.
+For this reason they are devoid of all disadvantages of the inheritance: the base class fragility problem, the information hiding principle violation, etc. Changing the implementation detail of the base class doesn't affect the behavior and the structure of the derived class.
+As shown below all assertions which verify the `CountingCommentBlock` behavior are successful.

 ```bash
 $ ./vendor/bin/phpunit tests/ApplyingFinalKeyword/PreferAggregation/CountingCommentBlockTest.php --testdox